1. Home

 Selected filters are retained for all subsequent searches until you close the window or log out.
 Toggle them as default by clicking on the padlock that appears next to them when you hover over.

-Clicking on the blue padlock button will erase all selected default filters.
+Clicking on the reset button will erase all selected default filters.

 The Task Area is located on the left side of the user interface and contains frequently used commands and shortcuts divided into separate sections.
 Each section can be expanded and collapsed by clicking the arrow on the grey vertical tab.
 When no object is clicked, the only sections visible are Create and Go To.
 All other sections are only relevant for object specific operations.